 Other TRICARE Benefits

-Though "regular" TRICARE plans cover children of military personnel up to age 21, those dependents might be eligible for extended benefits under a relatively new program called TRICARE for Young Adults (TYA).
-The program is available to unmarried, adult children through age 25 who can't get health insurance from other sources such as an employer.
+Though "regular" TRICARE plans cover children of military personnel up to age 21, those dependents might be eligible for extended benefits under a program called TRICARE for Young Adults (TYA).
+The program is available to unmarried, adult children through age 26 who can't get health insurance from other sources such as an employer.
 However, recipients must pay the full cost, so it might make more sense to find coverage elsewhere.

 Major medical coverage through TRICARE also covers many ancillary services, such as preventive medical procedures and mental health treatment.